writer, rioter. on good days, both.

 Malavika Kannan is a 19-year-old Indian-American novelist, essayist, and advocate for girls changing the world.
 She's currently a freshman at Stanford University.

-She wrote her debut YA fantasy novel, The Bookweaver’s Daughter, when she was seventeen years old.
-An #OwnVoices novel rooted in Ancient Indian mythology, The Bookweaver's Daughter won a 2018 National Scholastic Medal, and will be releasing through Tanglewood Publishing in 2020.
+Malavika wrote her debut YA fantasy novel, The Bookweaver’s Daughter, when she was seventeen years old.
+An #OwnVoices novel steeped in Ancient Indian mythology, The Bookweaver's Daughter won a National Scholastic Medal in 2018 and will be releasing through Tanglewood Publishing on September 8, 2020.

-Malavika uses writing to disrupt narratives, with critical essays on culture, feminism, Gen-Z, politics, and identity appearing in HuffPost, Washington Post, Teen Vogue, NYLON, Vice, and Harper’s Bazaar.
+Her essays about race, feminism, Gen-Z, politics, and culture appear in HuffPost, Washington Post, Teen Vogue, Refinery29, NYLON, and Harper’s Bazaar.
 She's also contributed to Vice and Buzzfeed News.
-Malavika's recent op-eds on gun violence and Kamala Harris's campaign reached millions of readers, and in 2018 her HuffPost essay went viral, exploring the challenges of Indian-Americn writers with empathy and humor.
+Malavika's recent op-eds on Toni Morrison's legacy and Kamala Harris's campaign reached millions of readers, and in 2018 her HuffPost essay went viral, documenting the experiences of women writers of color with empathy and humor.
 She's currently an opinions columnist and editorial board member at The Stanford Daily.
 Malavika’s writing has won accolades from Scholastic Art & Writing, YoungArts, and the Library of Congress, among other places.